SkyNet-3/SOC167---LS-Command-Detected-in-Requested-URL/README.md

 <h2>Description</h2>
 This lab reviews a possible CMDi payload alert triggered by	SOC167 - LS Command Detected in Requested URL.
 The HTTP request seems to contain a modified version of the OS command "ls" in the URL parameter.
 This OS command is typically harmless but commonly used by attackers as a probing technique to determine whether a web application is vulnerable to command injections.
-Based on the information in the alert, the input "?s=" is most likely what triggered the security rule.At first glance, this could potentially be a false positive, but further analysis is needed to determine whether any real malicious activity occurred against the web application.
+Based on the information in the alert, the input "?s" and or the ls at the end of the word "skills" is most likely what triggered the security rule.
+At first glance, this could potentially be a false positive, but further analysis is needed to determine whether any real malicious activity occurred against the web application.
 <br />